stefanux/sysops-collection/README.md

 License
 -------

-should we enables commercial forking (BSD?
+open discussion: should we enables commercial forking (BSD?
 MIT?)?
 ... or do we force GPLv3?

 FAQ
 ---

-Q: Why no shellscripts?
+Q: Why not plain shellscripts?
-A: Shellscript usually have limited capabilities and you would need to re-implement lots of modules or language features (templating, handlers, are not idempotent, error-handlung with pipefail, trap errors etc. which blows up Code massively) which are already freely available today.
+A: Shellscript have full flexibility ... but you`ll need to implement everything yourself:
+- templating with condition and variable expansion
+- handlers (run action when certain condition are met, i.e. restart service only when needed, like config changes
+- are not idempotent (it does not have the same result when you run it again)
+- re-implement stuff that is already available today
-remember: installation is not always done interactivly done by a humans.
+- automated/unattended run (installations are not always done interactivly done by a humans!)

-to give a idea for error-handling in bash (how many of your scripts do implement that?):
+- error-handling: try to trap errors with pipefail ... that blows up code massively.
+Example for error-handling in bash (how many of your scripts does implement something similar?):
 ~~~
 set -eo pipefail